williamdelsea/Protogen-Flex-Glove/README.md

 For a lower profile board, the QTpy charger is not necessary, as the XIAO has [battery pad on the underside](https://wiki.seeedstudio.com/XIAO_ESP32C3_Getting_Started/#battery-usage).
 Instead a battery can be directly soldered to the pads with a switch between.

 Both flex gloves use the same script, but are able to differentiate if they are they are the left or right glove by a 10kΩ resistor on pin 8.
 When connected to ground, the client will be in left mode, and connected to power it will be in right mode.
+The script only checks this value on startup, so the client mode cannot be changed during runtime.

 ## Pin Connection
 ### Xiao